ueabu/spotify-to-apple-music/README.md

-# Spotify To Apple Music
+# Spotify To Apple Music Transfer

+## Table of Contents
+1. Folders
+2. Logic
+3. Instructions

-This project contains the source code for the one music project that transfer playlist/songs from spotify to apple music.
-The project is live here : https://one-music.azurewebsites.net/
+This project contains the source code for the music project that transfer playlist/songs from spotify to apple music.
+The project is no longer live on Azure, but can be hosted on your local machine as you will see later in the following sections.

 ## Folders
 The project contains two node apps, one is node authentication server, `auth-server`, that handles obtaining spotify tokens, and generating apple music tokens.
 The second is the `spotify-to-applemusic` React client app that uses the obtained tokens to make direct calls to the Spotify and Apple Music API.